dkapitan/nl-open-data/README.md

     bucket = "my_prod_bucket"
     location = "EU"
 ```
-Addiotionally, the local paths used by the library can configured here.
-Under `[paths]` define the path to the library, and other temporary folders if desired.
+Additionally, the local paths used by the library can configured here.
+Under `[paths]`, define the path to the library, and other temporary folders.

-#### 2. Datasets through `datasets.toml`

-Provide a list of all CBS dataset ids that are to be uploaded to GCP. i.e.:

-`ids = ["83583NED", "83765NED", "84799NED", "84583NED", "84286NED"]`

-This should be given by directly editing `nl-open-data/nl_open_data/datasets.toml`

 ### Credits